havgirl/Cryptocurrencies/README.md

 ![](Images/Table.png)

-Finally, we plot the data using hvplot.scatter to show the Total Coin Supply vs te Total Coins Mined.
+Finally, we plot the data using hvplot.scatter to compare the Total Coin Supply vs the Total Coins Mined.

 ![](Images/Hvplot.png)